Sustainability Initiatives

 - Promote alternative, green lifestyle choices

-Starting November 1, 2023, Baltimore County will prohibit the distribution of single-use plastic checkout bags at the point of sale in order to reduce the significant negative impact of plastic bag litter in our communities, waterways and at the County’s recycling processing plant.
-Learn about what steps to take now so you will be ready when the law takes effect.
+Baltimore County prohibits the distribution of single-use plastic checkout bags at the point of sale in order to reduce the significant negative impact of plastic bag litter in our communities, waterways and at the County’s recycling processing plant.
+Learn what steps to take so your business is in compliance with this law.

 The County has developed a climate action plan to: